arvpUofA/video_labeler/README.md

 `python checkLabels {image_directory}`

 Choose option 0 to check labels, and remove any wrongly labeled files.
 Warning this will completely remove the image and it's associated labels.
+Removing labels (as well as the images) will prevent the labeller from working on the existing images

 ## Generating train.txt file